eurotech/eth-ansible-examples/playbook-lora-all-in-one-gateway-basic-install/dev_readme.md

 * Add ESF 7 support to 10-12?
 Is this needed or does it already exist?

 need to document:
--ansible supplement package installed
+-ansible supplement package installed...default username/password
--change rest password to admin if gateway doesn't have default password for EFS 6 -some of the wait for startup stuff will show failures until a success, that is normal
+-some of the wait for startup stuff will show failures until a success, that is normal

 MQTT Broker Credentials